jcbhmr/portablegit.js/README.md

 ![Yarn](https://img.shields.io/static/v1?style=for-the-badge&message=Yarn&color=2C8EBB&logo=Yarn&logoColor=FFFFFF&label=)
 ![Bun](https://img.shields.io/static/v1?style=for-the-badge&message=Bun&color=000000&logo=Bun&logoColor=FFFFFF&label=)

 You can install this package using npm or your favorite npm package manager.
-If possible you probably should just use the user's global [Git for Windows] installation and not use this package.
+If possible you should use the user or global [Git for Windows](https://gitforwindows.org/) installation instead of this package.

 ```sh
 npm install --save-dev portablegit
 ```

 ⚠️ It's not recommended to `npm install --global` this package.
-Instead, [install Git for Windows normally on your system].
+[Install Git for Windows normally](https://gitforwindows.org/) on your system instead.

 ℹ There is no JavaScript component to this package; it's just a redistribution of the various PortableGit files and binaries.

 🛑 Only works on Windows x64 systems.
 Does not work on macOS or Linux.

-Interested in installing Git globally?
-Check out [Git - Installing Git].
+Interested in installing Git globally on more that just Windows machines?
+Check out [Git - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ## Usage